jhrudden/cs3200-winners-project/README.md

 written by Michael Huang, John Henry Rudden, and Andrew Yuan.
 Below, you can find out how to setup the project as well as a video highlighting the final application demo.

+# Project Video Demo
+Here is a link to a Youtube Video featuring a demo of our project's application.
+--> [link] <--

 # MySQL + Flask Boilerplate Project

 This repo contains a boilerplate setup for spinning up 2 docker containers: